 Stop at a Shinto shrine

 How to make a beautiful Japanese pond even more awesome?
 Build a shrine on a tiny island.
 That's what you can see in the pond of Inogashira Park so make sure to give it a least a quick visit and take a moment to realize what a special place you are in.
+You'll definitely fall in love with Kichijoji by then.

 It just has to be said: the park is an extremely popular poke-spot.
 So if you're into that, make sure to open your app, to get those rare catches.
 Trust me, you won't be alone.
 Even if you are not into the game, it's interesting to just observe the mass gathering of people of all ages at the park as a social phenomenon.